rboeke/power-outages-analysis/README.md

 | Kansas               |          175     |          7296.5   |                2.77462 |

 The top 10 states with the most severe outages on average are listed above.
-These states seem to have more severe outages than other states.\
 \
 Though my main focus was not on causes of outages, I was still curious about this part of the data and decided to examine the causes of outages over the years: